OpenEvalProject/evals/manuscripts/elife-43008/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/43008/elife-43008-fig8-v2.jpg)

-**Figure 8.:** (A) Table of Reb1, Cbf1, Gal4 and LexA ( binding and dissociation rates with DNA and P8 nucleosomes.
-(Luo et al., 2014b)B) The dissociation rate compensation mechanism.
+**Figure 8.:** (A) Table of Reb1, Cbf1, Gal4 and LexA (Luo et al., 2014b) binding and dissociation rates with DNA and P8 nucleosomes.
+(B) The dissociation rate compensation mechanism.
 (Left) For traditional TFs, nucleosomes decrease TF binding rates and increase TF dissociation rates, which can reduce the overall TF affinity by orders of magnitude.
 (Right) Like TFs, nucleosomes have lower PF binding rates than do naked DNA, but the PF dissociation rate from nucleosomes is lower than that from DNA.
 This compensates for the reduced PF binding rate so that the overall PF affinity is similar for nucleosomes and DNA, and allows PFs to trap nucleosomes in partially unwrapped states efficiently.

 Although yeast and human PFs bind nucleosomes and DNA with similar affinities, their impacts on nucleosome structure and dynamics may be distinct.
 For example, Reb1 and Cbf1 can trap nucleosomes in an unwrapped state, but human PFs do not appear to influence nucleosomal DNA unwrapping.
 FoxA traps mobile nucleosomes in distinct positions along the DNA (Cirillo et al., 2002; Cirillo and Zaret, 1999) and competes with linker histones (Cirillo et al., 2002), whereas Oct4 and Sox2 do not appear to disrupt nucleosomes upon binding to the DNA entry-exit region (Soufi et al., 2015).
 The dissociation rate compensation mechanism, which allows PFs to target their DNA sites within nucleosomes efficiently, appears to be conserved from yeast to humans, whereas the impact of these factors on the structure and binding of nucleosomes is much more diverse.